 Future technology to meet requirements

 3D printing has enormous potential for DB.
-We have already printed 120,000 parts and spare parts for more than 500 different applications, from coat hooks, CO2 sensors for offices and handrail signs in braille to safety-critical braking components on vehicles.
+Over 150,000 parts and spare parts for more than 700 different applications, from coat hooks, CO2 sensors for offices and handrail signs in braille to safety-critical braking components on vehicles have already been printed.